 - 1 cup packed fresh basil leaves; julienned

 - Cook the pasta in a large pot of boiling, salted water with a splash of oil to keep it from sticking

 - Boil for 12-minutes or according to the directions on the package

 - Drain well and allow to cool

-- Place the pasta in a bowl; add the tomatoes, olives, Mozzarella, and chopped sun-dried tomatoes
+- Place the pasta in a bowl; add the tomatoes, olives, mozzarella, and chopped sun-dried tomatoes

-- For the dressing: combine the sun-dried tomatoes, vinegar, olive oil, garlic, capers, salt, pepper in a food processor and combine until almost smooth
+- For the dressing: combine the sun-dried tomatoes, vinegar, olive oil, garlic, capers, salt, and pepper in a food processor and combine until almost smooth

 - Pour the dressing over the pasta

-Picnic Idea #6: Rally Round the Barbeque
+Picnic Ideas #6: Rally Round the Barbeque

 - Barbeque hamburgers, chicken, beef, hotdogs, etc